-- Automatic New Relic Browser script injection (API or manual instrumentation is required)
+- Automatic Browser monitoring script injection (API or manual instrumentation is required)

 Connect the agent to other New Relic products

-In addition to New Relic APM, the .NET agent integrates with other New Relic products to give you end-to-end visibility:
+In addition to APM, the .NET agent integrates with other New Relic products to give you end-to-end visibility:

-After enabling Browser injection, you can view Browser data in the APM Overview page and quickly switch between the APM and Browser data for a particular app.
-For configuration options and manual instrumentation, see New Relic Browser and the .NET agent.
+After enabling Browser injection, you can view Browser data in the APM Summary page and quickly switch between the APM and Browser data for a particular app.
+For configuration options and manual instrumentation, see Browser monitoring and the .NET agent.

 |Infrastructure monitoring||When you install the Infrastructure and APM agents on the same host, they automatically detect one another.
 You can then view a list of hosts in the APM UI, and filter your Infrastructure hosts by APM app in the Infrastructure UI.
 For more information, see APM data in Infrastructure.|